rjtbst/ai_page_assistant/readme.md

 Sends it to a FastAPI backend (LLM like llama.cpp, Ollama, or OpenAI API).

-Displays the model’s response inside the extension popup.
+send response to extension to perform action in extension readable format if it is  acion.

 ⚙️ Installation